p030610/p030610/README.md

 2001.03.06
-Studying at ajou university as an undergraduate student(2020.3~)
+Studying at ajou university as an undergraduate student majoring in Software & Computer Engineering(2020.3~)

 Graduated KDMHS(16th, Web Programming)